-Earlier this year Sweden’s government declared it was returning troops to the strategic Baltic territory of Gotland amid suspicions that Russia had conducted war games to seize Swedish, Danish and Finnish islands and the Swedish defence minister, Peter Hultqvist, announced this year that he would be reintroducing conscription for women and men leaving school.
+Earlier this year Sweden’s government declared it was returning troops to the strategic Baltic territory of Gotland amid suspicions that Russia had conducted war games to seize Swedish, Danish and Finnish islands.
+The Swedish defence minister, Peter Hultqvist, announced this year that he would be reintroducing conscription for women and men leaving school.

 Urban Lindström, whose Facebook campaign to bring back conscription surpassed 10,000 followers, said “it is imperative that not only the professional army, but also the home guard receives soldiers with adequate training – we can only achieve that with a sufficient number of conscripts every year.”

-Opinion surveys suggest a new and growing plurality in favour of joining Nato – “insurance against occupation”, as some politicians call it.
-According to a poll in September, 41% of Swedes were in favour of Nato membership – up 10 percentage points since May – and 39% against.
+Opinion surveys suggest a new and growing plurality in favour of joining NATO – “insurance against occupation”, as some politicians call it.
+According to a poll in September, 41 per cent of Swedes were in favour of Nato membership – up 10 percentage points since May – and 39 per cent against.

 Public opinion has also shifted.
-An opinion survey of forty one countries surveyed by Gallup found that Norwegians topped the poll as the most negatively disposed towards the Russian leadership, with 89% disapproving.
+An opinion survey of forty one countries surveyed by Gallup found that Norwegians topped the poll as the most negatively disposed towards the Russian leadership, with 89 per cent disapproving.

 “In Norway many people used to be moderately positive towards Russia, but the developments in Ukraine have driven a big shift,” said Indra Øverland, a professor at the Norwegian Institute of International Affairs.
 “Some of those who were neutral have turned negative, and the negatives have gone super-negative.”